top of page

 About Us

 Our primary mission is to support families and individuals fleeing zones of conflict.
+This includes local folks, as well as refugees and asylum seekers.

-Working with Co-Sponsorship Groups
+Working with Partners

-Working with Co-Sponsorship Groups
+Working with Partners

 • Bring them to our free shop when they feel ready.
 They are also welcome to visit us unaccompanied.